 When you get to the end of the questionnaire, a “personal reference code” will show on screen and you will need to write this down or take a screen shot, because you will need to use it to create your profile in the next step.

 Depending on your eligibility, which is determined by the “Come to Canada” questionnaire, you may be able to enter one or more pools.

 If you are eligible, after your receive your Personal Reference Code from the Come to Canada tool, you will be directed to complete and submit an IEC online profile.
 There is no fee required at this step of the process and you will need to create or register a MyCIC Account.
 You will be able to find the link right below your Personal Reference Code, in the Step 3, as shown in the picture below.

 Click here to create your MyCIC account so you can complete your application for a Work Permit.
 You must create it with a GC Key.

 Create your User Name, remember that it must contain between 8 and 16 characters, no special characters allowed (for example: %”$) and may contain up to 7 digits.
 You will also need to create your Password, which also needs to be between 8 and 16 characters, contain at least one upper case letter, one lower case letter and one digit, and must not contain 3 or more consecutive characters from your Username.

 Note: It is very important you write down your MyCIC username, password, recovery & security questions (these will be asked of you every time you log in to your My CIC Account), and save it somewhere safe.
 If you lose this information, you will need to make a new MyCIC account.

-When you have created your MyCIC account, you will be automatically signed in, and from there you can click “Apply for: visitor visa, study and/or work permit”.
+When you have created your MyCIC account, you will be automatically signed in, and from there you can click “What would you like to do today: International Experience Canada”.

 STEP 3- Create & Complete your IEC Profile (IEC Pool)